kter-43/kter-43.github.io/blog/Welcome.md

 # Hello
 Wishing you a very good time of day, whatever that may be, where you are right now.
 Welcome to this area of cyberspace.
+This is a pet project that grew.
+Whatever it was intended to be originally is no more.
+It is now a random, occassionally currated, collection of things that one man thought he needed.

-I am launching my new corner of cyberspace.
-This is devoted to things that I have found either interesting, annoying or at least in some form noteworthy.
-There is no real purpose or expectations and certainly no intention of this ever becoming interesting enough to get subscribers.
-It is simply a way of my testing and developed skills I may find useful elsewhere.
+In here there are things I have found either interesting, annoying or at least in some form noteworthy.
+There are things I am (un)justifiably proud of.
+Generally no real purpose to any of it.
+If you stumble upon something with purpose then I can only apologise and promise it was not intentional.

 Thank you for finding me and bothering to read this.